 What is occupational therapy?

 Occupational therapy helps people take part in daily life to improve their health and well-being.
+We see children from across south London and the south east.

 Our occupational therapy service works with children and families to support them to carry out daily tasks such as playing, getting dressed and washing.